cwrc/CWRC-WriterBase/README.md

 ## Layout

 See [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/layout-config.js] for an example of module initialization and layout. [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] shows how to pass the layout config file into the CWRC-WriterBase.

-## Configuration

-See [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/config.js] for an example of a configuration file. [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] shows how to pass the config file into the CWRC-WriterBase.

-The available options:

-* `config.cwrcRootUrl`: String.
-An absolute URL that should point to the root of the CWRC-Writer directory. <b>Required</b>.
-* `config.mode`: String.
-The mode to start the CWRC-Writer in.
-Can be either `xml` or `xmlrdf`.
-* `config.allowOverlap`: Boolean.
-Should overlapping entities be allowed initially?.
-* `config.schemas`: Object.
-A map of schema objects that can be used in the CWRC-Writer.
-Each entry should contain the following:
-  * `name`: The schema title.
-  * `url`: An url that links to the actual schema (RELAX NG) file.
-  * `cssUrl`: An url that links to the CSS associated with this schema.
-  * `schemaMappingsId`: The directory name associated with this schema.
-This is used to load appropriate mapping and dialogs files from the schema directory: https://github.com/cwrc/CWRC-Writer/tree/development/src/js/schema
-* `config.cwrcDialogs`: Object.
-Contains various urls for use by the [CWRC-Dialogs](https://github.com/cwrc/CWRC-Dialogs).
-* `config.buttons1`, `config.buttons2`, `config.buttons3`: String.
-A comma separated list of plugins that will be set in the toolbars in the CWRC-Writer.
-Some possible values are: `addperson, addplace, adddate, addorg, addcitation, addnote, addtitle, addcorrection, addkeyword, addlink, editTag, removeTag, addtriple, viewsource, editsource, validate, savebutton, loadbutton`.

 ### Configuration within documents